 We also spot frame sliders that seem to have been fitted in the stock crash guard by drilling holes.
 For the luggage, there’s a magnetic tank bag.
 A top box has been also been installed, most likely on an aftermarket rear carrier.
 Then there’s a larger pannier rack that ensures the saddlebags can be mounted without coming in contact with the exhaust.
 However, we feel that this setup would increase the width of the motorcycle too much and it could become difficult to ride, especially in towns.

 Do you use your Hero Xpulse 200 for long-distance touring?
 If yes, what all modifications have you implemented to make it more touring-friendly?
-Let us know in the comments.
+Let us know about your modified Hero Xpulse 200 in the comments.

 For more such interesting stories, keep checking IndianAutosBlog.com.